Jamster3000/Joan-smart-assistant/README.md

 ## Memory
-It has a memory not for conversation but for remembering things for the user.
-This is still a work in progress and is very complex because there are so many things to take into account.
-This is being developed with specific memory issues in mind, such as **short term memory loss**. **Joan** can currently **remember** where you have put something, and to remind you of something.
-The command to ask **Joan** to **remember** something must start with the keyword **remember**

-For exmaple you can tell **joan** `remember I have put my keys in the bowl`, **Joan** will **remember** this and all you need to do to know where your keys are would be to ask `Where are my keys` Joan would instantly tell you that your keys are in the bowl.

-**Joan** can **remember** general things such as `remember that I need to check my email` **Joan** will **remember** this and set a background timer.
-This timer is set at a random time of anywhere between 900 and 2400 seconds. once the timer runs out the next time the user inputs something **Joan** will bring up everything it has been asked to remind the user, in this case to `check emails`.
-If the user inputs something in relation to meaning that they will do it later, **Joan** will still **remember** this and remind them again later.
-Otherwise **Joan** will forget about it.

-If you need reminding to turn the lights off before leaving the house for example, just ask **Joan** to remind you and when you say `bye` to **Joan** it will also remind you what you have asked it to.
-This goes similar to when you come back by saying `hello` or some other greeting.

-## Memory
 **Joan** possesses a memory feature designed not for conversation but for remembering crucial details on behalf of the user.
 This functionality is a work in progress, intricately crafted to address specific memory issues, including short-term memory loss.

 ### How Memory Works